Toggle: English / Spanish

-- Very painful, sharp electric-like spasms that usually last a few seconds or minutes, but can become constant
+- Very painful, sharp electric-like spasms that usually last a few seconds or minutes, but can become constant.

-- Pain is usually only on one side of the face, often around the eye, cheek, and lower part of the face
+- Pain is usually only on one side of the face, often around the eye, cheek, and lower part of the face.

-Pain may be triggered by touch or sounds
+- Pain may be triggered by touch or sounds.

 Painful attacks of trigeminal neuralgia can be triggered by common, everyday activities, such as talking, brushing teeth, chewing, drinking, eating, touching the face, or shaving.

 A brain and nervous system (neurologic) examination is often normal.
-Tests that are done to look for the cause of the problem include:
+Tests that are done to look for the cause may include: